 The Company has investments in private equity limited partnership interests that are included in Other invested assets on the Company's Consolidated Balance Sheets.
 These investments do not have readily determinable fair values and are carried at NAV and therefore are excluded from the fair value hierarchy.
 The Company initially estimates the value of these investments using the transaction price.
 In subsequent periods, the Company measures these investments using NAV per share provided quarterly by the general partner, based on financial statements that are audited annually.
-The Company performs certain control procedures to validate the appropriateness of using NAV as a measurement.
 These investments are generally not redeemable by the investees and cannot be sold without approval of the general partner.
-These investments have a fund term of 12 years, subject to three one year extensions at the general partner's discretion.
+These investments have a fund term of 10 to 12 years, subject to two or three one year extensions at the general partner's discretion.
 The Company will receive distributions of proceeds from dividends and interest from fund investments, as well as from the disposition of a fund investment, or portion thereof.
 The Company expects these distributions from time-to-time during the full course of the fund term.
-As of March 31, 2020, the Company had unfunded commitments to these private equity limited partnerships totaling \$38.9 million.
+As of September 30, 2020, the Company had unfunded commitments to these private equity limited partnerships totaling \$67.4 million.